 Synthesis Reactions – 2

-3. Industrial applications of fluidized beds
+3. Questions & Answers on Industrial applications of fluidized beds

 The section contains questions and answers on industrial applications of fluidized bed, fluid catalytic cracking and reforming, fluid coking, thermal cracking, charcoal activation, limestone calcination, dolomite, carbonization of coal and coke, cement clinker, roasting of sulphide ores and iron oxides reduction.

-4. Fluidization and mapping of regimes
+4. Questions on Fluidization and mapping of regimes

 The section contains questions on size of particles, minimum fluidizing velocity, terminal velocity of particles, pressure drops in fluidized beds, distributor, voidage, viscosity and fluidity of fluidized bed, transport disengaging height and size distributions.